 5. Parable of the Sower

-This is dystopian, and it takes place in the year.
+Parable of the Sower is dystopian and takes place in the year.
 It takes place in the year 2027.
 The government, society, and environment are all falling apart.
 This is told through the eyes of a young girl named Lauren, who is 17.
 She’s a preacher’s daughter living in California with her father, stepmother, and brothers.
-The only sci-fi aspect is that throughout the book, we’re told that Lauren has a thing called hyper empathy, where she can feel the pain and pleasure of people around her.
+The only sci-fi aspect is that throughout the book, we’re told that Lauren has hyper-empathy, where she can feel the pain and pleasure of people around her.

 Lauren and her family are black.
 As the world has fallen apart in this society, people have started to segregate themselves.
 So people only surround themselves with people of the same race, and interracial marriages or relationships are looked down upon and rare.

 Lauren’s father is a preacher, and their family is Baptist.
 But she secretly does not share any of those beliefs.
 She loves reading the Bible and picking out the pieces that she thinks coincide with her beliefs about what God is and in her mind.
 The overarching theme of her religion is that she believes God is changing.
 So at the beginning of every chapter, there are almost poems from her religious text that she’s writing called Earth Seed.
 So they are so beautiful and fascinating to read, similar to The Grace Year.

 Available: Audiobook | Paperback | Hardcover | Kindle | Mass Market Paperback

 In “Vox,” Dalcher presents a chilling vision of a society where women are limited to speaking only 100 words per day.
 This thought-provoking novel explores the power dynamics between genders and the resilience of the human spirit.
 This writing is both gripping and disturbing, leaving you questioning the fragility of their freedoms.

 7. The Hunger Games by Suzanne Collins